section-engineering-education/engineering-education/content/articles/build-vue-application-with-django-rest-api-and-axios/index.md

 status: publish
 published: true
 url: /build-vue-application-with-django-rest-api-and-axios/
-title: Building a Vue Application with Django REST API and Axios
+title: Building a Vue Application with Django REST-API and Axios
 description: This tutorial aims to help the reader understand building Vue web applications that can consume and display data from APIs using the Axios library.
 author: atonya-dennis
 date: 2022-01-12T00:00:00-06:40